Skip to main content

 AWS uses Amazon Elastic Kubernetes Service (Amazon EKS).
 Amazon EKS is a managed Kubernetes service on AWS for self-hosted environments.

 See Getting started with Amazon EKS for additional information on installing and configuring Amazon EKS.
+Styra DAS microservices require about 20 vCPU.
+Ensure that there's enough computing power available.

 Data Store